 - Water: agility, eloquence

 (Though technically, if you were born in January or February, you could’ve been born in the prior lunisolar year, the year of the Rabbit.
 Use this calculator to enter your birthdate and get your correct sign.
 Learn more about what your sign is on our Chinese Zodiac post.)

 What is the Lantern Festival?

-The 15th day Chinese New Year holiday comes to its end with the Yuan Xiao or Lantern Festival (元宵节 / yuán xiāo jié).
+On the 15th day of the Chinese New Year, the Spring Festival holiday comes to an end with the Yuan Xiao or Lantern Festival (元宵节 / yuán xiāo jié).

 The most traditional food of the Lantern Festival is called yuán xiāo, also known as tāngyuán, which is a glutinous rice ball usually filled with sweet bean, peanut or sesame paste.

-You may also see savory tang yuan, which are often served around the Winter Solstice.
+You may also see savory tang yuan, which are also served around the Winter Solstice.

-Lantern festival marks the first full moon of the new lunar year and the end of the Chinese New Year (Spring Festival) period and will be celebrated on February 5th in 2023.
-Eating tang yuan is a must and if you’re close to your local Chinatown, be sure to visit and watch the final dragon and lion dances of the new lunar year and enjoy the fireworks.
+The Lantern festival marks the first full moon of the new lunar year and will be celebrated on February 24, 2024.
+Eating tang yuan is a must, and if you’re close to your local Chinatown, be sure to visit and watch the final dragon and lion dances of the new year and enjoy the fireworks.

-Prepare your lighted lanterns ready to hang outside for the night of the festival and if you’re not making your own tang yuan, be sure to buy them early from your local Chinese market or they will be sold out!
+Light your lanterns, and hang them outside on the night of the festival.
+If you’re not making your own tang yuan, be sure to buy them early from your local Chinese market, or they may sell out!